eshort0401/EPBC_scrape/README.md

 This can be fixed by simply stopping the script (e.g. `ctl + c`) and restarting it.
 It should also be easy to simply hard code a restart of the script when it hangs, but haven't had time to do this yet!
+2. Sometimes downloading the ASIC company register from `data.gov.au` is very slow.
+This is not an issue with the script, as it also occurs when using a browser: I assume it is just that `data.gov.au` sometimes gets very high traffic, particularly at the start of each month when a new register is released.
+Note the script uses the June 2021 register: this can be changed by modifying the url specified in the `get_company_databases` function defined in `process_table.py`.

 # Docker Setup
 `EPBC_scrape` may be run through [Docker](https://www.docker.com/).
 Docker is a convenient